ZornsLemma/ozmoo/acorn-changelog.md

 * Micro-optimised the z_exe_mode code to save a few bytes on Z4+ games.
 It is completely omitted for Z1-3 games, saving around 26 bytes.

 * For Z3 games, select either the score or time game code at build time rather than runtime, avoiding the need to include both in the executable.
-This shrinks the code by 132 bytes for a score game.
+This shrinks the code by around 133 bytes for a score game.

 * Miscellaneous other micro-optimisations to save a few bytes/cycles.